 - Oats: I used rolled oats for this recipe which I processed in an electric coffee/spice grinder to make oat flour.
 You can use regular rolled oats or gluten-free oats and process them in a blender (or grinder).
 Of course, you can also use 135 grams of store-bought oat flour.

 - Nut butter: You can use almond butter, cashew butter, peanut butter or sunflower seed butter for a nut-free version.
-If you don't have nut butter, you could possibly use oil instead.
-Please note that I never made this recipe with oil, however, I would suggest about 1/4 of a cup (please report back if you give it a try).
+If you don't have nut butter, you could use 1/4 cup of oil instead.

 - Nutrition facts are for one of eight brownies (1/8 of the recipe).